tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 perhaps the fact that we are profoundly aware of and moved by impermanence is an indication that _we are_ permanent.

-This idea was disussed by Elder Dieter F. Uchtdorf
-[in April 2014](https://www.lds.org/general-conference/2014/04/grateful-in-any-circumstances):
+This idea was captured beautifully by Elder Dieter F. Uchtdorf [in April 2014](https://www.lds.org/general-conference/2014/04/grateful-in-any-circumstances):

 > Is it any wonder that whenever we face the bitter endings of life,